 48 khz sample rate - why 44,1 khz will soon be out

-Long was 44,1 kHz sample rate (and 16 bit as bit depth) is the standard when it comes to audio material delivery went.
-A lot has happened in the past few weeks in favor of the quality of the music.
-For digital deliveries of audio, songs or music, now recommended to work with 48 khz sample rate (sampling rate and 24 bit bit depth)..
-Just at online mastering this is becoming increasingly important.
-But don't worry - 44,1 kHz remains the standard for CDs.
+Long was 44,1 kHz sample rate (and 16 bit as bit depth) is the standard when it comes to audio material delivery In the last few months, a lot has happened to improve the quality of music.
+For digital deliveries of video-audio, lossless audio is now recommended to work with 48 khz sample rate (and 24 bit bit depth).
+For regular music streaming 24 bit/44,1 khz.
+Especially with online mastering This is becoming increasingly important.
+But don't worry - 16 bit and 44,1 kHz remain the standard for CD.

 Analog streaming master for your tracks too?